Shuyib/mentorship-workflow/README.md

 # Resources
 Please ask your mentor to provide these books and or resources
-* Grokking Machine and Deep Learning
+* Grokking Machine learning and Grokking Deep Learning
 * Machine learning bookcamp
 * Beat #1 in Kenya on [Rosalind](https://rosalind.info/problems/locations/)
 * Try tutorials of interest [Galaxy](https://training.galaxyproject.org/)
+* Learn more in this [blog](https://www.notion.so/nyab/Nyabuti-M-c86690dc31a0462abff020498ac557a1): The recommended resources